-- 15.1 A licensee may rent premises for the holding of bingo occasions, and these expenses shall be considered a reasonable and necessary expense as provided for in Section 16. - 15.2 No owner, lessee or agent of premises may receive rent or other fee from annual licensees for the holding of more than two (2) bingo occasions per week on his premises. - 15.3 No owner, lessee or agent of premises may receive rent or other fee from limited occasion licensees for the holding of more than forty-two (42) bingo occasions per year on his premises. - 15.4 The total number of bingo occasions for which any owner, lessee, or agent may receive rent or other fee in any one year may not exceed one hundred eight 108. - 15.5 If the owner of premises where bingo occasions are held is also a licensee, no rent or other fee for permitting its premises to be used by any person may be paid to that owner.
+- 15.1 A licensee may rent premises for the holding of bingo occasions, and these expenses shall be considered a reasonable and necessary expense as provided for in Section 16: Provided, That the rent paid for the use of any premises may not exceed the fair market value of rent for such premises.
+Any rent paid in excess of the fair market value will not be considered a reasonable and necessary expense. - 15.2 No owner, lessee or agent of premises may receive rent or other fee from annual licensees for the holding of more than two (2) bingo occasions per week on his premises. - 15.3 No owner, lessee or agent of premises may receive rent or other fee from limited occasion licensees for the holding of more than forty-two (42) bingo occasions per year on his premises. - 15.4 The total number of bingo occasions for which any owner, lessee, or agent may receive rent or other fee in any one year may not exceed one hundred sixteen (116) of which no more than twelve (12) bingo occasions may be held under super-bingo licenses. - 15.5 If the owner of premises where bingo occasions are held is also a licensee, no rent or other fee for permitting its premises to be used by any person may be paid to that owner.
 These owners may be reimbursed for reasonable, necessary and actual expenses incurred by such use, but the amount may not exceed fifty dollars (\$50).